ubnetdef/website/content/courses/syssec.md

 </table>

 # Student Instructors
-Student Instructors are responsible for running the class.
+Student Instructors are responsible for implementing the course curriculum and providing extensive support and mentoring to the class participants.
 Most questions, unless believed to be sensitive, should be directed to a student instructor.
-Please consult Mattermost or UBLearns for Office Hour meeting information.
+Please consult Mattermost or UBLearns for office hour meeting details.

 <table class="table">
 	<thead>